backdrop-contrib/uc_affiliate2/README.txt

 - Create a role, give it affiliate permission, and then assign users to that role.
 If you assign two roles with affiliate permissions to a user, bad things happen :)
 - When the user is assigned to multiple roles, the last one with affiliate permissions is taken as the current one.
+- The path for affiliate links defaults to /affiliate/[uid] However, this can be overridden by adding the following line
+  $conf['uc_affiliate2_path'] = 'my_affiliate_path';
+  in the site's settings.php file

 Upgrading from 2.0-rc1 and 2.0-rc2
 **********************************